secureworks/dalton/README.rst

         done on the Dalton controller; submitting invalid rules will result in verbose errors from the Dalton Agent (sensor engine) being used, which can facilitate rule syntax troubleshooting.
-        Custom rules are added to a ``custom.rules`` file and included in the job so valid format is supported such as multiple rules (one on each line), and comments (ignored lines) beginning with a pound ('#') sign.
+        Custom rules are added to a ``dalton-custom.rules`` file and included in the job so valid format is supported such as multiple rules (one on each line), and comments (ignored lines) beginning with a pound ('#') sign.
 If a 'sid' is not provided for a custom rule, one will be added